Ryś Battalion

-Ryś Battalion also officially known as the 1st Battalion of the Hrubieszowskie Detachments of the BCh.
-The Consipration Battalion of the Peasant Battalions, which operated in the Hrubieszów District from 1942 to 1945, numbered several hundred men at its peak, and was one of the largest groups that fought against the Ukrainian Nationalist troops and the Wehrmacht.
+The Ryś Battalion, officially known as the 1st Battalion of the Bataliony Chłopskie (BCh), operated in the Hrubieszów District from 1942 to 1945.
+Commanded by Stanisław "Ryś" Basaj, it numbered several hundred men at its peak, and was one of the largest groups that fought against Ukrainian Nationalist troops and the Wehrmacht.
 They prevented the pacification and massacre of villages.

 History

 Zamość Uprising

-In the same area, in the south of the district, where the battalion of District 5 South, commanded by Stefan Kwaśniewski "Wiktor", operated, there was a BCh battalion, under the command of Stanisław Basaj "Rys".
-The history of this battalion has a relatively rich literature.
-It is mentioned in the publication "Źródła i materiały do dziejów Ruchu Oporu na Lubelszczyźnie" in volume two Bataliony Chłopskie na Lubelszczyźnie.and volume five Kalendarium walki Batalionów Chłopskich na Lubelszczyźnie.
-This is where the annexes in this study on the BCh District come from.
-Jerzy Markiewicz in his book Paprocie zakwitły krwią partzantów ("Ferns bloomed with the blood of partisans") and Wojciech Sulewski in his booklet Lasy płoną ("Forests are burning") write about the history of this battalion.
-The genesis and political foundation of the BCh battalion is mentioned in this work in the chapter "Ruch ludowy, SL, ROCH, Chłostra, Bataliony Chłopskie".
-In the aforementioned second volume of "Źródeł i materiały do dziejów ruchu oporu na Lubelszczyźnie" ("Sources and Materials for the History of the Resistance Movement in the Lublin Region") (Wydawnictwo Lubelskie, 1960), the formation of this formation is presented in the following way (p.
-15).

-During Poland's Defensive War of 1939 Stanisław Basaj fought as part of the Wołynska Cavalry Brigade of the Polish Army.
+The battalion was under the command of Stanisław Basaj, who was known as "Rys".
+During the Polish Defensive War of 1939, Basaj had fought as part of the Wołynska Cavalry Brigade of the Polish Army.

-The first partisan detachment created and led by Basaj existed from October 1939 until January 1940; it was active in the environs around the town of Hrubieszow, and during its short existence it fought four minor clashes against the Germans.
-In January 1940 this very small (it apparently never had more than a few partisans) partisan detachment self-disbanded.
+The first partisan detachment created and led by Basaj existed from October 1939 until January 1940; it was active around the town of Hrubieszow, and during its short existence fought four minor clashes against the Germans.
+In January 1940, the small detachment (reportedly never having more than a few partisans) was disbanded.